tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 **Obstacle avoidance method:**
 	* **Simple** : is able to avoid only 1 object.
 	* **Find neighbors** : multiple objects close to each other are grouped as one (more costly in performance).

 | **Max surface angle** : maximum surface tilt angle at which the avoidance is calculated.
 | **Target point offset** : offset between an obstacle and avoidance waypoints.
 | **Achieve distance** : distance to achieve the avoidance waypoint.
+| **Check target availability** : check if destination can be reached, if not and can't be found new, destination returns.

 .. _pedestrianAntistuckConfig: